-A solar battery, also sometimes referred to as a ‘home battery’, is a device which stores electricity for later use.
-Usually this is electricity generated from the sun, making it a perfect addition to your solar panels.
-However, solar batteries can also store electricity from the grid if need be.
+Usually, this is electricity generated from the sun, making it a perfect addition to solar panels for your home.
+Solar batteries, sometimes referred to as a home battery storage or energy-storage system, can also store electricity from the grid if need be.

 First of all, how your solar battery works depends on how your solar panels are wired to your solar battery storage system.
 This could be either direct current (DC) coupling or alternating current (AC) coupling.